How To Change Your Name in Oregon

 Some common reasons for denying a name change include:

-If your name change is granted, then the court clerk will issue an order to change your name.
+If the court grants your name change, the court clerk will issue an order to change your name.
 Get a few certified copies of that order.
-They will be necessary to update your official documents, like your Social Security card and driver's license.
+You’ll need these copies to update your official documents, like your Social Security card and driver's license.

 Minor Child Name Change Process